 Streamer Boxes

-If you’re the type to only or heavily fish streamers, then it’s smart to invest in a streamer box.
-These boxes allow you to lay out the flies so you can see all parts of them.
+If you’re the type to heavily fish streamers, then it’s smart to invest in a streamer box.
+These boxes allow you to lay out the flies to see all parts of them.
 Some streamers have long tails with quite a bit of material that can take up a lot of room.

 One of these boxes will allow you to keep a dozen or so streamers in full view.